The road to certification

 What is the process of certification?

 Certification can be achieved for becoming an EFT therapist or an EFT supervisor.
-The process for becoming an EFT therapist involves the following:
+The process for becoming an EFT therapist has been reviewed in 2024 and now involves three streams of certification for each modality: individual (EFIT), couple (EFCT), and family (EFFT) therapy.
+The requirements to apply for certification are summarized in the table below.

 or to find an EFT supervisor: https://members.iceeft.com/member-search.php